 - Perception of technical, business, functional and traditional metadata

-- Connectivity through on-premises and cloud for various databases, apps, ETL, BI tools and other systems
+- Connectivity through on-premises and cloud for various databases, apps, ETL, BI tools, and other systems

 Cloud-Native Features Built on a Base of AI and Machine Learning

 This component is foundational and performs under the other three.
-The components of data integration, data quality, and metadata management need to be developed on the base of AI and machine learning to manage the exponential growth in organizational data.
+The components of data integration, data quality, and metadata management need to be developed on the basis of AI and machine learning to manage the exponential growth in organizational data.
 Always pick up the cloud-native solution that is multi-cloud, API-driven, and microservices-based and also look for the following features in it:

 - AI/ML-driven automation, like next-best transformation suggestions, data pipeline resemblance, operational notifications and auto-tuning

 - Server-less architecture